0%

 Find trusted captains, join real trips with cost splitting, and build your Angler Rank.
 Your spots stay private — you decide who sees your intel.

-Primary Target: Lake Trout "Pups" (Under 25 Inches).
-The current biomass of juvenile lake trout in the Flaming Gorge is staggering.
-These aggressive predators are schooling tightly and feeding voraciously.
-Because the water is cold and unstratified, these fish are highly active and accessible to both boat and shore anglers.
-They are the absolute best target for high-volume action right now.
+• Primary Target: Lake Trout "Pups" (Under 25 inches).
+The current biomass of juvenile lake trout in this section of the Gorge is staggering.
+These aggressive predators are schooling tightly and feeding voraciously in the cold, unstratified water.
+They offer the highest volume action for both boat and shore anglers.

 TACTICAL STRATEGY

-The "dawn patrol" strategy is your best bet for a heavy stringer.
-The lake trout are most active during the low-light periods of early morning.
-Getting on the water at first light also allows you to beat the notorious mid-morning winds that frequently sweep across the reservoir.
-If you are hunting burbot, your shift begins when the sun goes down.
-The first three hours of total darkness trigger their shallow-water migrations.
+• Timing: The dawn patrol strategy is your best bet for a heavy stringer.
+Lake trout are most active during the low-light periods of early morning, and launching at first light helps you beat the notorious mid-morning winds.
+For Burbot, the first three hours of total darkness trigger their shallow-water feeding migrations.

 Pro Tip: When vertical jigging for lake trout, do not get lazy with your cadence.
-If you mark a fish chasing your jig on the sonar, do not drop the lure down to them.
-Instead, reel up quickly to trigger their predatory chase instinct.
-A fleeing baitfish never swims toward a predator.
+If you mark a fish chasing your jig upward on the sonar, keep reeling smoothly away from them!
+Dropping the lure back down will instantly spook a chasing laker.
+Make them hunt it to trigger a reaction strike.

 REGULATIONS SNAPSHOT